 Why You’ll Love This Guyanese Vanilla Fudge Recipe

-- Easy: With just a few simple ingredients, you can have tasty Guyanese vanilla fudge bars in about an hour.
+- Simple: With just a few simple ingredients, you can have tasty Guyanese vanilla fudge bars in about an hour.

 - Traditional: We don’t use the microwave or white chocolate chips.
 This traditional vanilla fudge recipe involves some mixing and churning.
-It’s a labor love and the end result is so much better!
+It’s a labor love and the end results are worth it!

 - Indulgent: Rich and decadent, vanilla fudge is a welcome change from chocolate fudge, with a delicately sweet, warm taste.
-Just one bite and you’ll be in buttery bliss!
+Just one bite and you’ll be in creamy bliss!

 Ingredients for Vanilla Fudge